analysis-tools-dev/static-analysis/README.md

 - [brakeman](https://brakemanscanner.org/) - A static analysis security vulnerability scanner for Ruby on Rails applications
 - [cane](https://github.com/square/cane) - Code quality threshold checking as part of your build
-- [flay](https://github.com/seattlerb/flay) - Flay analyzes code for structural similarities.
+- [flay](https://ruby.sadi.st/Flay.html) - Flay analyzes code for structural similarities.
-- [flog](https://github.com/seattlerb/flog) - Flog reports the most tortured code in an easy to read pain report.
+- [flog](https://ruby.sadi.st/Flog.html) - Flog reports the most tortured code in an easy to read pain report.
 The higher the score, the more pain the code is in.
 - [include-gardener](https://github.com/feddischson/include_gardener) - a multi-language static analyzer for C/C++/Obj-C/Python/Ruby to create a graph (in dot or graphml format) which shows all `#include` relations of a given set of files.
-- [laser](https://github.com/michaeledgar/laser) - Static analysis and style linter for Ruby code.
+- [laser](https://github.com/michaeledgar/laser) :warning: - Static analysis and style linter for Ruby code.
 - [pelusa](https://github.com/codegram/pelusa) - Static analysis Lint-type tool to improve your OO Ruby code
 - [quality](https://github.com/apiology/quality) - Runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.
 - [Querly](https://github.com/soutaro/querly) - Pattern Based Checking Tool for Ruby